-Four of the seven proposed dwellings, numbers 1, 4, 6, and 7, appear to be encroaching on one of their property lines, and some even extending into the public right-of-way.
+Three of the six proposed dwellings, numbers 1, 5, and 6, appear to be encroaching within the setbacks of the zoning designation as demonstrated above.
+None of the listed properties extend into the public right of way.
 The historic preservation incentives should be used in situations where an existing property is being threatened to or where topographical constraints limit the development, and not necessarily used as a tool to increase the density.
-In the recent past, there have been some preservation incentives granted to single family homes, these incentives were permitted in a conservative manor, allowing for a zero lot line setback as to mitigate for the massing of a proposed home and an attempt to reduce the impact of the proposed single family home on the existing topography of the site.
+It has been common within Canemah to grant preservation incentives to single family homes to allow for a zero lot line setback as to reduce the impact of the proposed single family home on the existing topography of the site.